veritrans/veritrans-java/docs/index.md

 # Veritrans - Java Client Documentation
 This is the official Java Client for Veritrans Payment API.

 Please visit [https://www.veritrans.co.id](https://www.veritrans.co.id) for more information about the products and see the documentations at [http://docs.veritrans.co.id](http://docs.veritrans.co.id) for more technical details.
+We also have a few [sequence diagrams](sequence_diagram/index.html) which can help to understands the big picture of the various payment methods process flow.

 ***